ICanBoogie/Session/README.md

 $session = new Session;
 ```

+> **Note**: Nothing prevents you from using multiple [Session][] instances but it is not recommended.

 The following code demonstrates how options can be used to customize the session instance.
+Only a
-Only a few options are demonstrated here, more are available.
+few options are demonstrated here, more are available.

 ```php
 use ICanBoogie\Session;